apecloud/kubeblocks/docs/user_docs/quick-start/create-a-postgresql-cluster-on-aws.md

    ***Result***

-   This command installs the latest version in your Kubernetes environment under the default namespace `kb-sytem` since your `kubectl` can connect to your Kubernetes clusters.
+   This command installs the latest version in your Kubernetes environment under the default namespace `kb-system` since your `kubectl` can connect to your Kubernetes clusters.

 2. Run the YAML files below to apply for EBS resources and enable backup.
    * Apply for EBS resources: